 "New ideas have a striking similarity to genetic mutations.
 Now, let us look for a moment at genetic mutations.
 Mutations are, it seems, brought about by quantum theoretical indeterminacy (including radiation effects).
 Accordingly, they are also probabilistic and not in themselves originally selected or adequate, but on them there subsequently operates natural selection which eliminates inappropriate mutations.
 Now we could conceive of a similar process with respect to new ideas and to free-will decisions, and similar things.
 "That is to say, a range of possibilities is brought about by a probabilistic and quantum mechanically characterized set of proposals, as it were - of possibilities brought forward by the brain.
 On these there then operates a kind of selective procedure which eliminates those proposals and those possibilities which are not acceptable to the mind."In 1977 Popper gave the first Darwin Lecture, at Darwin College, Cambridge.
 He called it Natural Selection and the Emergence of Mind.
 In it he said he had changed his mind (a rare admission by a philosopher) about two things.
 First he now thought that natural selection was not a "tautology" that made it an unfalsifiable theory.
 Second, he had come to accept the random variation and selection of ideas as a model of free will.

 The selection of a kind of behavior out of a randomly offered repertoire may be an act of choice, even an act of free will.
 I am an indeterminist; and in discussing indeterminism I have often regretfully pointed out that quantum indeterminacy does not seem to help us;1 for the amplification of something like, say, radioactive disintegration processes would not lead to human action or even animal action, but only to random movements.
-I have changed my mind on this issue.2 A choice process may be a selection process, and the selection may be from some repertoire of random events, without being random in its turn.
-This seems to me to offer a promising solution to one of our most vexing problems, and one by downward causation.

 The Two-Stage Model of Henry Margenau (1968, 1982)In 1968, physicist Margenau was invited to give the Wimmer Lecture at St. Vincent College in Pennsylvania.
 His topic was Scientific Indeterminism and Human Freedom.
 Margenau embraced indeterminism as the first step toward a solution of the problem of human freedom.
 Then in 1982, with co-author Lawrence LeShan, Margenau called his model of free will a "solution" to what had heretofore had been seen as mere "paradox and illusion."
 He very neatly separates "free" and "will" in a temporal sequence, as William James had done, naming them simply "chance" followed by "choice."